hardmanko/ofxCX/README.md

 Misc.:
-helloWorld - A very basic getting started program. animation - A simple example of the most simple way to draw moving things in CX.
+helloWorld - A very basic getting started program. animation - A simple example of the most simple way to draw moving things in CX. renderingTest - Includes several examples of how to draw stuff using ofPath (arbitrary lines), ofTexture (a kind of pixel buffer), ofImage (for opening image files: .png, .jpg, etc.), a variety of basic oF drawing functions (ofCircle, ofRect, ofTriangle, etc.), and a number of CX drawing functions from the CX::Draw namespace.

 Licence
 -------